 On the other hand, you may already be exercising a lot more than this, and that is great!
 Exercise tends to have a dose-response relationship to physical health, meaning that the more you exercise, the better your health outcomes – to an extent.
 Your body needs to recover from exercise to adapt and meet the demands of your next session.
 Exercising excessively or increasing the amount of exercise you perform too rapidly can lead to injuries and other negative health outcomes.

 Not sure how to start exercising, or how to ensure you progress your exercise without overdoing it?
-An exercise physiologist can answer these questions and more.
+An exercise physiologist can answer questions like “how often should I exercise” and more.
 For more information, or to book an exercise physiology appointment at Acacia Well-Being, contact us.